theikosB/theikosB.github.io/content/study/_index.md

 ---

 {{< lead >}}
-Hello all!
-So I decided to have all the study materials, which includes book pdfs, assignments, class tests, homeworks and their solutions (however much I can manage with the help of my friends) in one place which might serve as a helpful site for the future students of mathematics.
+<div style="text-align: justify">Hello all!
+So I decided to have all the study materials, which includes book pdfs, assignments, class tests, homeworks and their solutions (however much I can manage with the help of my friends) in one place which might serve as a helpful site for the future students of mathematics.</div>
 {{</ lead >}}

 ---